 From DNA testing of water samples, it is estimated that at least 20% of bacteria in waterways comes from dogs.
 Dog poop has few nutrients yet bacteria love it.
 Other sources include wildlife and sewer leaks.

-We’ll be testing each summer on Wednesday mornings from June through mid-September at the picnic table by the creek in Cabin John Local Park (off of MacArthur Blvd near one lane bridge).
+We’ll be testing each summer on Wednesday mornings from June through mid-September.

 Want to help?
-Volunteers can help by driving the sample to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
+Volunteers can take samples before 9am or drive the samples to Pierce Mill in Rock Creek Park for handoff to the Anacostia Riverkeeper before 10am each Wednesday.
 We also need volunteers to post results in trail kiosks and our communities.
 If we get enough volunteers, we can expand to other locations.

 Email email@example.com if you can help on bacteria testing.